Early Detection of Scoliosis

 Checking For Scoliosis With The Adams Test

 The Adams Forward Bending Test is a frequently administered monitoring method for scoliosis because it can be done at home.
 Scoliosis is both the lateral curve and twist of the spine which causes the rib cage to twist as well.
 When a patient with scoliosis bends over there is often a ‘rib hump’ which is a symptom of scoliosis.
 The forward bending motion accentuates the sign of scoliosis in instances where it otherwise may have gone unnoticed with the naked eye.
 While this is an easy monitoring method to administer at home, it is not nearly as precise as an X-ray image or Upright MRI.
 Consequently, smaller curves that are growing often go unnoticed until they’ve reached the 20-25 degree mark.
-A scoliometer (see image) can help identify curvature of lesser degrees.
+A scoliometer (see image) can help detect scoliosis and identify curvature of lesser degrees.

 Monitoring For Scoliosis With The Cox Test